ElektraInitiative/libelektra/src/plugins/glob/README.md

 They do not have the same expressive power, but are easier to use.
 The semantics are more suitable to match path names:

 - `*` matches any key name of just one hierarchy.
 This means it complies with any character except slash or null.
 - `?` satisfies single characters with the same exclusions.
 - Additionally, there are ranges and character classes.
 They can also be inverted.

 So this plugin adds metadata to keys identified by globbing expressions.
 The plugin copies the metadata of the corresponding globbing keys in its configuration.
 Globbing can be applied in get and set direction or both.

-## GLOBBING KEYS ##
+## Globbing Keys ##

 The plugin is configured with globbing keys in its configuration.
 Each key below the configuration is interpreted as a globbing key.
 The value of the key contains the globbing expression.
 When a key matching the glob expression contained in one of the globbing keys is found, the metakeys of the corresponding globbing key are copied.

-### GLOBBING DIRECTION ###
+### Globbing Direction ###

 Globbing keys located directly below the configuration (e.g `config/glob/#1`) are applied in both directions (get and set).
 Keys below "get" (e.g. `config/glob/get/#1`) are applied only in the get direction and keys below set